-You can turn on your smart bulbs even if you’re not home
+You can turn them on even if you’re not home

-You don’t have to worry about would-be thieves and burglars breaking into your home just because it’s dark and they’d know nobody’s home.
-You also don’t need to leave your lights on and waste electricity the entire time you’re away.
+You don’t have to worry about would-be thieves and burglars breaking into your home just because it’s dark, and they’d know nobody’s home.
+You don’t need to leave your lights on and waste electricity while away.

 Most smart lights can also be controlled remotely through an app on your phone or mobile device.
 So even without a scheduling feature, you can light up your home when night falls.
 Gone are the days when you’d come home to a dark house, fumble for your keys, and search for the light switch.

-Unlike your standard bulbs, most smart lights are dimmable through their corresponding mobile apps.
-You can control their brightness without the need to install a dimmer switch for them.
+Unlike your standard bulbs, most smart lights are dimmable through mobile apps.
+You can control their brightness without installing a dimmer switch for them.
 So, you can set the mood for movie nights at home or enjoy a romantic dinner with your spouse with subdued lighting sans the candles.

-The great news about this is that, with more people using them, LED lights are also getting cheaper as time goes by.
-So the price discrepancy between incandescent and LED bulbs isn’t that significant anymore.
+The great news is that, with more people using them, LED lights are also getting cheaper as time passes.
+So the price discrepancy between incandescent and LED bulbs isn’t longer significant.
 As a result, the cost savings are even more remarkable.

-Smart LED lights may be pricier than both incandescent bulbs and regular LED bulbs, but not by a lot.
+Smart LED lights may be pricier than both incandescent and regular LED bulbs, but not by a lot.
 Moreover, installing them entails additional costs.
-But the good thing is, there are so many affordable smart bulbs on the market.
+But the good thing is so many affordable smart bulbs are on the market.

 So, if it’s a price you are willing to pay for the convenience, the ability to schedule them, their ability to integrate with your other smart devices, and the security and peace of mind they bring into your home, then you would know they make a sensible investment.

-The annual savings you get to enjoy from smart LED lights are true, though.
-If your house has been outfitted with incandescent lights, switching to energy-efficient smart LED bulbs offers a considerable amount of savings on your utility bill year-round.
+The annual savings you enjoy from smart LED lights are true, though.
+If your house has been outfitted with incandescent lights, switching to energy-efficient smart LED bulbs offers considerable savings on your utility bill year-round.

-With a smart bulb, the cost efficiency and annual savings on your electricity bill are directly related to its energy consumption.
+With a smart bulb, your electricity bill’s cost efficiency and annual savings are directly related to its energy consumption.
 Old incandescent bulbs are not known for being energy-efficient.
-And this shows in the fact that a single 60-watt incandescent bulb would cost you an average of $4.80 a year, according to the U.S. Department of Energy.
+And this shows that a single 60-watt incandescent bulb would cost you an average of $4.80 a year, according to the U.S. Department of Energy.

-If your house has been fitted with a total of 20 incandescent light bulbs, for instance, that would mean a total average electricity cost of $96 each year in your home lighting alone.
+For instance, if your house has been fitted with 20 incandescent light bulbs, that would mean a total average electricity cost of $96 annually for your home lighting alone.

 And if you are worried about the added cost of your light switch being on all the time if you use smart lights, you shouldn’t be.
-While idle smart bulbs still draw a bit of electricity, the difference is negligible.
+While idle smart bulbs still draw some electricity, the difference is negligible.
 It is estimated to be somewhere around 30 to 50 cents per year.

-Smart LED bulbs are energy-efficient and use up very little electricity, especially when you compare them to old incandescent lights.
-However, if you compare smart bulbs with non-smart and non-connected LED lights, the smart ones use a bit more energy since the bulbs are still connected to the internet even if they are idle.
-The constant connection requires a small amount of power, so they can be ready whenever you control them remotely.
+Smart LED bulbs are energy-efficient and use very little electricity, especially when compared to old incandescent lights.
+However, if you compare them with non-smart and non-connected LED lights, the smart ones use more energy since they are still connected to the internet, even if they are idle.
+The constant connection requires little power, so they can be ready whenever you control them remotely.